Last updated on June 21st, 2026 at 08:54 am

 Don’t overthink it… You can incorporate then test with a store-bought pH soil tester.
 Ideally, you want a 5.5 or 6.
 Remember, the lower the number, the MORE acidic.
 The HIGHER the number the more alkaline.
 It took me a long time to understand this simple logic!

-That said, be careful not to overdo it.
-A soil pH between 7.0 and 8.0 is considered mildly to moderately alkaline and is suitable for many plants.
-A pH of 8.5 is quite high and can begin to limit nutrient availability, even for plants that tolerate alkaline soil.
-That’s why soil testing is so important before making adjustments.
+However, it is important not to overdo it.
+A soil pH between 7.0 and 8.0 is considered mildly to moderately alkaline and is suitable for many landscape plants and vegetables.
+Once the pH reaches 8.5 or higher, nutrient availability can begin to decline, making it harder for plants to absorb essential elements such as iron, manganese, and zinc.

-As always, make gradual changes and retest your soil after amendments.
-Slow adjustments are far better than drastic swings that can stress your plants.
+As always, make changes gradually and retest your soil after applying amendments.
+Slow, measured adjustments are much safer than drastic pH swings, which can stress plants and create additional growing problems.

 The most important thing to know is that purchasing good store-bought compost and incorporating it with your native soil will lower or raise acidic or alkaline levels in the soil.